 NEWCIS produces a quarterly newsletter packed full of upcoming events, training and groups as well as latest news.
 Register today to receive your regular copy!Register with NEWCIS

-Our respite scheme, ‘Bridging the Gap’, is designed to support carers.
-It provides a flexible break to suit your needs (attending a non-medical appointment, moving house, attending a funeral, socialising).
+Our award-winning respite scheme, ‘Bridging the Gap’, is designed to support carers.
+It provides a flexible break to suit your needs (attending appointments, attending a funeral, socialising).
 It can also be used to ‘try out’ care services as a stepping stone to having care within the home (dependent on social services assessment).Learn more

 NEWCIS offers various social activities for carers which provide an enjoyable opportunity for carers to have a break from their caring role and meet others, helping to reduce isolation.
 We participate with national campaigns including Carers Week, Carers Rights Day and hold seasonal events such as Christmas and Summer parties.

 Well-Being Matters Project